Patients and staff leave Gaza's biggest hospital, and dozens are killed at a crowded refugee camp

 Gaza has received only 10% of its required food supplies each day in shipments from Egypt, according to the U.N., and the water system shutdown has left most of the population drinking contaminated water, causing an outbreak of disease.
 Dehydration and malnutrition are growing, with nearly all residents in need of food, according to the U.N.'s World Food Program.

-In Jerusalem, thousands of marchers — including family members and supporters of some 240 hostages held in Gaza by Hamas — arrived Saturday on the last leg of a five-day trek from Tel Aviv, castigating Israeli Prime Minister Benjamin Netanyahu over his handling of the war and pleading with the government to do more to bring their loved ones home.
+In Jerusalem, thousands of marchers — including family members and supporters of some 240 hostages held in Gaza by Hamas — arrived on the last leg of a five-day trek from Tel Aviv, castigating Netanyahu over his handling of the war and pleading with the government to do more to bring their loved ones home.

+With public pressure mounting, Netanyahu said Saturday that Israel’s War Cabinet would soon meet with representatives of the families.
+“I promise, when we have something to say, we will inform you,” said Netanyahu.

 Rallies over the war were again held in several cities around the world.